Collection of your personal information

 Collection and disclosure of personal information

 To review this website, you do not need to provide any information that identifies you or your company, such as your name, your company’s name, your e-mail or physical address, your company’s e-mail or physical address, telephone numbers, or other information about you or your company.
 However, we will ask you when we need information that personally identifies you or allows us to contact you.
-Generally, this information is requested when you complete any "Contact us" form, ask questions about Keller techniques or services, or when subscribing to the knowledge of project information and literature.
+Generally, this information is requested when you complete any "Contact us" form, ask questions about Keller techniques or services, or when subscribe to the knowledge of project information and literature.
 Personal Information collected by keller-na.com often is limited to e-mail address, and location, but may include other information when needed to provide a service you requested.

 We may also collect more general information, such as demographic data, when you agree to complete a customer survey or other online questionnaire.
 Keller-na.com also collects information about which pages our customers visit within keller-na.com.
-This site visitation data is identified only by a unique ID number, and it is never linked with personal Information unless a user consents as described in this Notice.
+This site visitation data is identified only by a unique ID number, and it is never linked with personal information unless a user consents as described in this Notice.

-We occasionally hire unaffiliated third party companies to provide limited services on our behalf, including packaging, mailing, and delivering purchases, answering customer questions about techniques or services, sending postal mail and processing event registration.
+We occasionally hire unaffiliated third-party companies to provide limited services on our behalf, including packaging, mailing, and delivering purchases, answering customer questions about techniques or services, sending postal mail, and processing event registration.
 We will only provide those companies the information they need to deliver the service, and they are prohibited from using that information for any other purpose.

 Keller may disclose your personal information if required to do so by law or in the good-faith belief that such action is necessary to: (a) conform to the edicts of the law or comply with legal process served on Keller or the site; (b) protect and defend the rights or property of Keller, or (c) act in urgent circumstances to protect the personal safety of Keller employees, users of Keller techniques or services, or members of the public.
 We reserve the right to contact appropriate authorities when activities that are illegal or violate our policies are taking place on this website.